What Is Top Down Construction?

-2. Cast the floor slab of first basement level.
+2. Cast the floor slab of the first basement level.

 3. Proceed to the first stage of excavation.

 4. Start construction of the superstructure.

 5. Cast the floor slab of the second basement level Proceed to the second stage of excavation.